How the Japanese Stay Healthy Without Dieting

 4) Decrease your red meat consumption and increase plant-based and seafood protein sources

 As an island country, seafood has long been the most readily available source of protein for Japanese people.
-The most common way to cook fish is to grill it and lightly season it with something simple – like just plan salt.
+The most common way to cook fish is to grill it and lightly season it with something simple – like just plain salt.
 They also incorporate a lot of tofu and soy into their diet which is another plant-based protein.
 As we all know, red meat can be a major cause of obesity-related disease so we can take note from the Japanese, that it is best to stray towards seafood or plant-based options when we can!

 The Japanese understand how important protein is to maintaining a healthy diet so they make it a part of every meal.